 2.13.
 "OBD" means an on-board diagnostic system for emission control, which has the capability of identifying the likely area of malfunction by means of fault codes stored in computer memory;

 2.14.
-"In-service test" means the test and evaluation of conformity conducted in accordance with paragraph 9.2.1 of this Regulation;
+"In-service test" means the test and evaluation of conformity conducted in accordance with paragraph 9.2.1. of this Regulation;

 2.15.
 "Properly maintained and used" means, for the purpose of a test vehicle, that such a vehicle satisfies the criteria for acceptance of a selected vehicle laid down in paragraph 2. of Appendix 3 to this Regulation;